computedAsync

 }

-Work with createAsyncState operator
+Example 6: Work with createAsyncState Operator

 In the example below, we have a Signal that represents the state of an API call.
 We use computedAsync and createAsyncState operator to compute the state of the API call based on the userId.